llexa313/AT1/README.md

 ```
 npm install
 ```
-It will install angularjs and lodash library.
+It will install angular, bootstrap and lodash library.

 Structure
 ---
-will be later
+`app.js` - file with application and validation directives `index.html` - Just a simple html file
+`package.json` - Package information for npm